 The Stefan Zweig Collection at Fredonia contains over 6,000 manuscript letters written to Zweig by over 300 eminent personalities (1900-1942).
 Notable correspondents include Martin Buber, Albert Schweitzer, Richard Strauss, Rainer Maria Rilke, Luigi Pirandello, Jules Romains, Joseph Roth, Frans Masereel and Virginia Woolf among others.
 In addition, the archive contains manuscript and typescript drafts for many of Zweig's works, including fiction, poetry, drama, essays, and historical and biographical studies.
 The collection constitutes one of the most significant holdings of Zweig manuscripts in the world.

-Further materials include correspondence (approximately 2,000 letters) between the author and his first wife, Friderike Zweig (née Winternitz); letters written to Friderike by other correspondents; a small collection of materials belonging to the author's brother, Alfred Zweig, including correspondence, memorabilia and photographs; and miscellaneous secondary sources and published material, including articles by and about Zweig, theatre programs and reviews of Zweig's works.
+Further materials include correspondence (approximately 2,000 letters) between the author and his first wife, Friderike Zweig (née Burger, formerly Winternitz); letters written to Friderike by other correspondents; a small collection of documents belonging to the author's brother, Alfred Zweig, including correspondence, memorabilia and photographs; and miscellaneous secondary sources and published material, including articles by and about Zweig, theatre programs and reviews of Zweig's works.